PietJankbal/Chocolatey-for-wine/README.md

 Optional:
 - Backup the now created prefix, so you can just copy it back, instead of going through the (>5 min) timeconsuming installation of chocolatey again in case you removed your prefix
-- Check if things went well: "choco install firefox -y"
+- Check if things went well: "choco install chromium -y"

 Bonus: